Yui-Alpha-Test/cat-and-dog-inceptionV3-transfering/README.md

-# cat-and-dog-inceptionV3-transfering
+# Cat and Dog Classofocation from InceptionV3 model
-Transfer Learning from InceptionV3 of Google to recognize cats and dogs.
+Using pretrained model InceptionV3 from Google and transfer learning to recognize cats and dogs.
+Accuracy = approx. 97%
 Using Google Colab to upload the images and test the model.